slm-bj/english-corner/vanished.md

 A: Why we have to accept malicious criticisms, instead of fighting back?
 People will say we are cowards, we are self-abased before the westerners.

-B: If sharp criticisms disappear, mild criticisms will become harsh.
+B: If sharp criticisms disappear, mild ones will become harsh.
 If mild criticisms are not allowed, silence will be considered having an axe to grind.
 If silence is forbidden, dull praise is a crime.
 If only one voice is allowed to exist, it must be a lie.